Arak Inequalities for Concentration Functions and the Littlewood-Offord Problem: Introduction

-Lemma~\ref{lm42} represents an obvious bridge between the Littlewood--Offord problem and general bounds for concentration functions, in particular Arak's results. \tc{The statement of Lemma~\ref{lm42} is actually the starting point of almost all recent studies on the Littlewood--Offord problem} (usually for $\tau=\varkappa$, see, for instance, \cite{Friedland and Sodin},~\cite{Hal}, \cite{Nguyen and Vu}, \cite{Rudelson and Vershynin08}, \cite{Rudelson and Vershynin} and \cite{Vershynin}).
-More precisely, with the help of Lemma \ref{lm3} or its analogues, the authors of the above-mentioned papers have obtained estimates of the type
+Lemma~\ref{l1} connects the Littlewood--Offord problem with general bounds for concentration functions, in particular with Arak's results.
+The statement of Lemma~\ref{l1} is actually the starting point of almost all recent studies on the Littlewood--Offord problem (usually for $\tau=\varkappa$, see, for instance,~\cite{18},~\cite{21}, \cite{27}, \cite{31}, \cite{32} and~\cite{38}).
+More precisely, with the help of Lemma \ref{l3} or its analogues, the authors of the above-mentioned papers have obtained estimates of type

-The fact that \eqref{77j} and \eqref{1b} imply that
+The fact that \eqref{eq1} and~\eqref{eq38} imply that

-\tc{is not used by the authors of these papers.
-It significantly hampered the subsequent evaluation of the right-hand side of inequality~\eqref{11abc2}.}
+is not used by the authors of these papers.
+It significantly hampered the subsequent evaluation of the right-hand side of inequality~~\eqref{eq9}.

-Lemma \ref{lm42} reduces the Littlewood--Offord problem to the study of the measure~$M^*$.
-In fact almost all results obtained in solving this problem are formulated in terms of coefficients~$a_j$ or, equivalently, in terms of properties of the measure~$M^*$. \tc{This approach does not take into account important information about the distribution of the random variable~$X$.} In particular, if $\mathcal L(X)$ is standard normal, the distribution~$F_a$ is Gaussian with zero mean and covariance operator which is easy to calculate.
-Therefore, one can obtain bounds for $Q(F_a, \tau)$ which do not follow from any result concerning the Littlewood--Offord problem which are discussed in the present paper (see, e.g., \cite{BCh} and \cite{RV}).
+Lemma \ref{l1} reduces the Littlewood--Offord problem to the study of the measure~$M^*$.
+In fact almost all results obtained in solving this problem are formulated in terms of coefficients~$a_j$ or, equivalently, in terms of properties of the measure~$M^*$. {This approach does not take into account important information on the distribution of the random variable~$X$.
+In particular, if $\mathcal L(X)$ is standard normal, the distribution~$F_a$ is Gaussian with zero mean and covariance operator which is easy to calculate.
+Therefore, there exist bounds for $Q(F_a, \tau)$ which do not follow from any result concerning the Littlewood--Offord problem which are discussed in the present paper (see, e.g.,~\cite{4} and~\cite{33}).

-In the monograph \cite{Arak and Zaitsev}, it is also shown that if the concentration function of a one-dimensional infinitely divisible distribution is large enough, then the corresponding L\'evy spectral measure is concentrated \tc{approximately on a set with a special arithmetic structure up to a difference of} small measure \gr{(see Theorems \ref{thm2} and \ref{thm1} below).
-Coupled with Lemma~\ref{lm42}, these results \tc{provide bounds} in the Littlewood--Offord problem, see Theorems~\ref{nthm8}, \ref{nthm4} and~\ref{thm5}.}
+In the monograph~\cite{3}, it is also shown that if the concentration function of a one-dimensional infinitely divisible distribution is large enough, then the corresponding L\'evy spectral measure is concentrated approximately on a set with a special arithmetic structure up to a difference of small measure (see Theorems~\ref{t1} and~\ref{t4} below).
+Coupled with Lemma~\ref{l1}, these results provide bounds in the Littlewood--Offord problem, see Theorems~\ref{t3}, \ref{t5} and~\ref{t6}.